Chevrotain/chevrotain/packages/website/docs/guide/resolving_lexer_errors.md

 ```

 This means that there are **65533** (65535 - 2) possible starting charCodes
-For an XMLText token.
+for an XMLText token.

-If the use of these runtime optimizations is needed and the startup resources cost is acceptable
+If the use of these runtime optimizations is needed and the startup resources cost is acceptable,
-It is possible to enable the optimizations by explicitly providing a "[start_chars_hint][start_chars_hint]" property.
+it is possible to enable the optimizations by explicitly providing a "[start_chars_hint][start_chars_hint]" property.
-e.g:
+E.g.:

 ```javascript
 const hints = [];